 Yet as the seasons have turned it seems to have brought a renewed appreciating for the staple press release.
-Blame it on the Tea Party.
 It’s a revival.
-To celebrate, let’s give the press release a new name prefaced by a six letter word that begins with an “S.”
+Let’s celebrate.

-Here are a few posts I’ve spotted lately that spawned the idea for this post:
+Here are a few posts I’ve spotted lately:

 Here are a few of my previous thoughts the topic:

 - 5 Tips to Optimize Your News Release for New Media

 - News Flash!
 Press Releases Aren’t Just for the Media Anymore

 - The best day to send a PRWeb press release